You are here

 Materials: stipple engraving

-Historical Notes: Edward Savage's Liberty, a potent symbol of the triumph of the United States over tyranny, hung in the Parlor at Monticello among Jefferson's collection of historical, religious, and allegorical art.
-Jefferson counted the preservation of liberty among those "sacred and undeniable rights" belonging to all men, and considered liberty to be above politics.
-"Our attachment to no nation on earth should supplant our attachment to liberty," Jefferson wrote in the 1775 "Declaration of the Causes and Necessity for Taking Up Arms."
-He believed that the role of the United States was to promote liberty throughout the world.
+Historical Notes: Edward Savage's Liberty, a potent symbol of the triumph of the United States over tyranny, hung in the Parlor at Monticello among Jefferson's collection of historical, religious, and allegorical art.1 Jefferson counted the preservation of liberty among those "sacred & undeniable" rights belonging to all men, and considered liberty to be above politics.2 "[O]ur Attachment to no Nation upon Earth should supplant our Attachment to Liberty," Jefferson wrote in the 1775 "Declaration of the Causes and Necessity for Taking Up Arms."3 He believed that the role of the United States was to promote liberty throughout the world.

 Edward Savage was an American-born artist who worked in Philadelphia, New York, and Boston, and traveled to England to study engraving.
 He is best known for his portraits of the Washington family.
 Jefferson's copy of Liberty is unlocated.

-- ↑ John Dickinson and Jefferson, Declaration of the Causes and Necessity for Taking up Arms, July 6, 1775, in Ibid, 1:215.
+- 3. Jefferson and John Dickinson, Declaration of the Causes and Necessity for Taking up Arms, July 6, 1775, in PTJ, 1:215.
+Transcription available at Founders Online.